Punctured logarithmic maps: Introduction

 A gluing formula for logarithmic Gromov-Witten invariants without expansions in the case of a degeneration $X_0$ with smooth singular locus is due to Kim, Lho and Ruddat \cite{KimLhoRuddat}.
 This case does not require punctured invariants or evaluation spaces, but is otherwise close in spirit to the present treatment.
 A gluing formula in a special case for certain rigid analytic Gromov-Witten invariants has been proved by Tony Yu \cite{Yu}.

 After the earlier manuscript version of this paper was distributed, Mohammed Tehrani \cite{Tehrani}, in developing a symplectic analogue of stable logarithmic maps, found that punctures were naturally described in the theory.
 Even more recently, \cite{FWY1,FWY2} defined negative contact order Gromov-Witten invariants by a limiting version of orbifold Gromov-Witten invariants.
-However, as observed by Dhruv Ranganathan, the invariants as currently defined cannot coincide with logarithmic invariants as they do not satisfy the correct invariance properties under log \'etale modifications.
-It remains to be seen if a modification of their theory can reproduce our logarithmically defined invariants in greater generality.
+However, as observed by Dhruv Ranganathan, the invariants as currently defined cannot coincide with logarithmic invariants as they do not satisfy the correct invariance properties under log \'etale modifications. {Work of Battistella, Nabijou and Ranganathan \cite{BNR1} takes this into account and shows how genus zero logarithmic invariants can be recovered from the orbifold invariants after sufficient blowing up.
+Further work in preparation \cite{BNR2} considers the case of negative contact orders in the orbifold theory, and makes a somewhat more subtle comparison which involves the puncturing ideal defined in \S\ref{ss:log-ideal}.
+We send the reader to those papers for more details.}

 Besides the immediate applications of punctures already mentioned above, punctures also have been used by H\"ulya Arg\"uz in \cite{Arguez} to build a logarithmic analogue of certain tropical objects in the Tate elliptic curve related to Floer theory.